Actindo-AG/Documentation/Core1Platform/AdministratingCore1/06_ExpertKnowledge.md

-## Switch on and switch off all feature flags at once
+## Switch on &frasl; off all feature flags at once

-The Entwicklermodus (Development mode) of the engine room allows to switch on/off all feature flags at once (see also [Switch on and switch off single feature flags](#switch-on-and-switch-off-single-feature-flags)).
+The Entwicklermodus (Development mode) of the engine room allows to switch on &frasl; off all feature flags at once (see also [Switch on &frasl; off single feature flags](#switch-on-⁄-off-single-feature-flags)).
 For example, you can enable special caching functions of the *Core1 Platform*.
 Additionally, you can disable module-specific features such as the import of orders and event manager features.
 You can use this function for testing purposes.

-> [WARNING] Switching off features can lead to data loss.
+> [WARNING] Switching off module features can lead to data loss.
 If you are not really sure about the consequences of switching off all features, you should not use it.

 #### Prerequisites

 - You have administrator rights for the current instance.
-- You know the consequences of switching on/off features.
+- You know the consequences of switching on &frasl; off features.

 #### Procedure